 Booking your trip

-When you are looking to buy tickets, we recommend using an authorized discount ticket supplier like aRes travel.
-There are very few discounted ticket sellers authorized by Disney, so before purchasing from any other website do your research!
+When you are looking to buy tickets, we recommend using an authorized discount ticket supplier.
+Be careful, as there are very few AUTHORIZED ticket suppliers, so be sure to do your research!

 8. Use SkyScanner to get the best flight deals